Home > Publications > Archive. Blog Bitácora de un bibliotecario

 These texts combine travel chronicle, institutional ethnography, and professional critique.
 Multicultural librarianship, linguistic diversity, oral memory preservation, organizational bureaucracy, and geopolitical asymmetries are examined through direct observation, situating global professional discourse within concrete social and infrastructural realities.

 Civallero, Edgardo (2021).
 Bitácora de un bibliotecario.
-Selección de entradas | 2005c.
-Pre-print.
+Selección de entradas | 2005 (III).
+Bitácora de un bibliotecario.
 [Link]

 (+) Abstract

-This compilation cinludes texts that explore the historical foundations of libraries, the conceptual nature of the book, colonial memory, oral tradition, and the social role of the university.
+This compilation includes texts that explore the historical foundations of libraries, the conceptual nature of the book, colonial memory, oral tradition, and the social role of the university.
 The selected texts — "Una pequeña historia de la biblioteca," "Libridad.
 O Lo que Hace que un Libro sea un Libro," "Maldición de Malinche," the paired reflections on "12 de octubre" (including the anonymous manuscript of Tlatelolco and excerpts from Taki Ongoy), "Libros vivientes," and "Universidad y trabajo de 'extensión'" — articulate a sustained inquiry into memory, cultural transmission, and responsibility.

 "Una pequeña historia de la biblioteca" traces the evolution of documentary repositories from Mesopotamian archives to modern public libraries, examining the entanglement of writing, power, memoricide, colonial destruction, and the persistent tension between cultural preservation and political control.
 "Libridad" questions materialist definitions of the book, engaging the concept of bookness and proposing an expanded understanding centered on the transmission of human thought across diverse supports, formats, and traditions.